Mercury-Language/packaging/README-deb.md

 since I wrote this, and your mirror sites.

 You may need to create some directories in /var/cache/pbuilder.
 Particularly the hooks and result directories.

-If you get errors later come back to this step and add any required directories.
-TODO: update these docs to say exactly what is necessary.
+   sudo mkdir /var/cache/pbuilder/hooks /var/cache/pbuilder/result

 Copy C10shell into /var/cache/pbuilder/hooks  The C hooks are executed if a build fails, you can use them, for example this one, to determine why the build failed.

+   sudo cp C10shell /var/cache/pbuilder/hooks/

 ### sudoers